The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Abstract

 \section{Abstract}

-We shall ponder the Prime Geodesic Theorem for the Picard manifold $\mathcal{M} = \PSL_{2}(\Z[i]) \backslash \mathfrak{h}^{3}$, which asks about the asymptotic behaviour of a counting function for the closed geodesics on $\mathcal{M}$.
-Let $E_{\Gamma}(X)$ be the error term arising from counting prime geodesics, we then prove the bound $E_{\Gamma}(X) \ll X^{3/2+\epsilon}$ on average, as well as various versions of pointwise bounds.
-The second moment bound is the pure counterpart of work of Balog et al. for $\Gamma = \PSL_{2}(\Z)$, and the main innovation entails the delicate analysis of sums of Kloosterman sums with an explicit evaluation of oscillatory integrals.
-Our pointwise bounds concern Weyl-type subconvex bounds for quadratic Dirichlet $L$-functions over $\Q(i)$.
-Interestingly, we are also able to establish an asymptotic law for the spectral exponential sum in the spectral aspect for a cofinite Kleinian group $\Gamma$.
-Finally, we produce numerical experiments of its behaviour, visualising that $E_{\Gamma}(X)$ obeys a conjectural bound of the size $O(X^{1+\epsilon})$.
+This work addresses the Prime Geodesic Theorem for the Picard manifold~$\mathcal{M} = \PSL_{2}(\Z[i]) \backslash \mathfrak{h}^{3}$, which asks for the asymptotic evaluation of a counting function for the closed geodesics on $\mathcal{M}$.
+Let $E_{\Gamma}(X)$ be the error term in the Prime Geodesic Theorem.
+We~establish that $E_{\Gamma}(X) = O_{\epsilon}(X^{3/2+\epsilon})$ on average as well as many pointwise bounds.~The~second moment bound parallels an analogous result for $\Gamma = \PSL_{2}(\Z)$ due to Balog et al. and our innovation features the delicate analysis of sums of Kloosterman sums with an explicit manipulation~of oscillatory integrals.
+The proof of the pointwise bounds requires Weyl-strength subconvexity for quadratic Dirichlet $L$-functions over $\Q(i)$.
+Moreover, an asymptotic formula for a spectral exponential sum in the spectral aspect for a cofinite Kleinian group $\Gamma$ is given.
+Our numerical experiments visualise in particular that $E_{\Gamma}(X)$ obeys a conjectural bound of size $O_{\epsilon}(X^{1+\epsilon})$.